 One of the few bright spots in Chinese social movements has been the rise of a new generation of feminists, including the Feminist Five.
 They were detained, but women’s issues still seem to be discussed, at least in some circles.
 How do you view it?

 Feminism is important.
 Those five young activists, the Feminist Five who were detained in 2015, attracted a lot of attention.
 It wasn’t really a radical action—just something in the subway in Guangzhou—but the way the police acted was radical, especially in Guangzhou, which we always considered as having more space [for dissent than the more tightly controlled Beijing].
-I think they attracted a lot of attention because they could publicize their cases well, as young people on social media.
-And their actions were different from those earlier generation of people who struggled.
-It was more modern.
-This event was unusual, especially given the deterioration of the atmosphere here recently.

-The Tsinghua University professor Liu Yu [see my 2015 NYR Daily interview with her herecriticized the MeToo movement for using public denunciations instead of legal processes.
+The Tsinghua University professor Liu Yu [see my 2015 NYR Daily interview with her here] criticized the MeToo movement for using public denunciations instead of legal processes.
 She thought it was too much like the Cultural Revolution.

 In that article, Liu Yu maybe didn’t quite understand MeToo and what it was.
 She’s not that old, but she might not have been paying attention to Feminism 2.0, so perhaps she was a bit out of touch.
 She said, Why did those women have to protest?
 Why didn’t they go to the law?
 A friend said that Liu Yu should go with a student who’s been harassed and try to report sexual harassment.
 Then she’d see how hard it is.
-But the criticism of Liu Yu was terrible.
-She was cursed horribly online.
-This was far out of proportion.

 In your recent essay “You Look Like an Enemy of the State,” you wrote, “You and I are both in prison.
 Before, the prison was visible; now it isn’t.”
 How do you deal with this sort of hopelessness?